 Ultimo aggiornamento 26 July 2023

-For the occasion, the Central Institute for the Pathology of Archives and Books continues the exhibition of the kites that Anna Onesti has also created together with other artists: Francesco Casorati, Bruno Ceccobelli, Adele Cammarata, Virginia Lorenzetti.
+Shapes that rely on the wind with their dynamic and light structures are the kites exhibited by the Central Institute for Pathology of Archives and Books on the occasion of European Heritage Days 2022.
+Saturday 24 and Sunday 25 September the creations will be presented Anna Onesti also created together with other artists: Francesco Casorati, Bruno Ceccobelli, Adele Cammarata, Virginia Lorenzetti.

 Kites are little miracles of technical perfection.
 Built with essential elements, painted or printed paper, bamboo sticks and cotton threads, they combine constructive wisdom and artistic beauty with the substance of play and the sense of spontaneous momentum.
 The construction of these flying forms, created together with Fabrizio Di Pietro, is often based on traditional Japanese typologies such as: the square kite (hamamatsu), the lozenge kite (tosa), the rectangular kite (edo), the hexagonal kite (rokkaku).
 The glaze is made with handcrafted Japanese paper or with Korean paper or paper from the Far East, from the regions of Nepal or India.

 Also on display are some photos of kite flying, flights coordinated by Claudio del Greco and Ettore Carta of the Roman kite group Greko Kite, the photographs are by Fabio Massimo Fioravanti.

 At 11:30 on Saturday 24 September, Anna Onesti will hold a conversation with projections relating to this singular work; the meeting sees the presence of Stefania Pandozy, Head of the multi-material laboratory of the Vatican Museums, art historian and restorer specializing in paper, leather, vegetable fibers, photographs, lacquers and plumaria.